 This is something you should do when you have little time on your hand, as it's going to prevent them from moving on to valuables.

-- When you use , you won't be getting rid of just termites, but you'll also be destroying any other kind of bugs that may be harming your home and garden, especially wood boring insects.
-All you need to do is spray them into the yard and your basement/garage and other infested rooms. beneficial nematodes
+- When you use beneficial nematodes, you won't be getting rid of just termites, but you'll also be destroying any other kind of bugs that may be harming your home and garden, especially wood-boring insects.
+All you need to do is spray them into the yard and your basement/garage and other infested rooms.

 - The nematodes kill termites by releasing a particular kind of bacteria into their bodies.
 So, there's a good chance that the entire colony will be affected.
 It's easy to apply, and they're not harmful to humans or pets.

 - You can either buy beneficial nematodes online or at your local hardware store.
-When you spray, make sure to read the instructions on the box as each of them have different coverage areas.
+When you spray, make sure to read the instructions on the box, as each of them has different coverage areas.

 You could also sprinkle boric powder all around the termite mounds and the edges of your home.
 This would prevent the bugs from entering to a huge extent.
 But, you'll need to keep a careful eye out, as they may find other entrances.